AnirudhG07/Typeinc/README.md

 # Typeinc ![Static Badge](https://img.shields.io/badge/version-1.0.0-red) ![Static Badge](https://img.shields.io/badge/Typing_Test-CHECK_IT-blue)

-Typeinc (pronounced `type-in-c`), a python & _ncurses_ based tool, is your goto terminal tool to play around with your typing speed with various difficulty levels.
+Typeinc (pronounced `type-inc`), a python & _ncurses_ based tool, is your goto terminal tool to play around with your typing speed with various difficulty levels.
 You get an amazing UI for typing keyboard giving you a feel of both typewriters and keyboards.
 Both humans and robots can get their typing speed, don't worry robots won't break the limits set here.
 <br>